Adaptive Frontier Exploration on Graphs with Applications to Network-Based Disease Testing: A Gittins index-based policy for the problem

 We will only invoke \cref{eq:Phi-definition} with $\bS = \Ch(X)$ for some node $X$.
-The interpretation here is that $\phi_{X,b}$ represents the total expected value of this subtree rooted at $X$ when $\Pa(X) = b$, while accounting for option of taking the retirement option $m$ at each step, and $\Phi_{\Ch(X), b}$ represents the value of the collection of subtrees rooted at the children of $X$.
+The interpretation here is that $\phi_{X, {b}}$ represents the total expected value of this subtree rooted at $X$ when its parent $\Pa(X)$ has label ${b} \in \Omega$, while accounting for option of taking the retirement option $m$ at each step, and $\Phi_{\Ch(X), {v}}$ represents the value of the collection of subtrees rooted at the children of $X$, \emph{excluding $X$ itself}, i.e., the contributions from the children of $X$, conditioned on $X$ having label ${b} \in \bOmega$.
 For example, for $X_1$ in \cref{fig:branching-bandit}, this refers to the subtrees rooted at $X_2$, $X_3$, and $X_4$.
 Using these notation, the Gittins index $g(X, b)$ for node $X$ given $\Pa(X) = b$ is then defined as

-That is, $g(X, b)$ represents the ``fair value'' of the subtree rooted at $X$, given that its parent has label $b \in \bSigma$.
-The parent's label matters because the posterior distribution over $X$'s label is updated conditionally based on the value of $b$. \cref{thm:gittins-is-optimal-on-forest}, which follows from Theorem 1 of \cite{keller2003branching} with appropriate changes in notation, establishes that the \textsc{Gittins} policy is optimal when $\cG$ is a forest.
+That is, $g(X, {b})$ represents the ``fair value'' of the subtree rooted at $X$, given that its parent has label ${b} \in \bOmega$.
+The parent's label matters because the posterior distribution over $X$'s label is updated conditionally based on the value of ${b}$. \cref{thm:gittins-is-optimal-on-forest}, which follows from Theorem 1 of \cite{keller2003branching} with appropriate changes in notation, establishes that the \textsc{Gittins} policy is optimal when $\cG$ is a forest.

-\begin{definition}[The \textsc{Gittins} policy; \cref{alg:computing-gittins}] The \textsc{Gittins} policy pre-computes all $g(X, b)$ values given $\cG$ and $\cP$, then repeatedly acts on the node in the frontier with the largest index value. \end{definition}
+\begin{definition}[The \textsc{Gittins} policy; \cref{alg:computing-gittins}] The \textsc{Gittins} policy pre-computes all $g(X, {b})$ values given $\cG$ and $\cP$, then repeatedly acts on the node in the frontier with the largest index value. \end{definition}

 \begin{theorem} \textsc{Gittins} is optimal for the \OurProblem{} problem when $\cG$ is a forest. \end{theorem}